indiphilegogela/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

     - Detail specific actions or steps needed to achieve each short-term goal.
     - Include any resources or support required.
+    - 1. I would need to get experience and manage my time well
+      2. I would need to draft a clear business proposal and gather funding from companies, government funds and private funds
+      4. I would like to take part in extra online classes while I work in order to gain                 knowledge and look at all sorts of problems from multiple avenues
 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
     - Consider additional skills, experiences, or qualifications needed.
+    - i need to finish the course i am currently studying
+    - i need to save a lot
+    - i need to do a lot of market research for products i plan to develop

 ### Part 5: Reflection on Challenges and Opportunities